rootlifted/n4h/docs/_posts/2020-05-19-get-the-pipewrench.md

 I have, and I will.
 I promise.

 We are currently stumbling slowly through the tedium of learning the alphabet.
-Writing *effortlessly-wins-armies-of-besotted-lovers-level* prose ... is still some way off in the future.
+Writing *effortlessly-wins-armies-of-besotted-lovers* level prose ... is still some way off.
 However, I am confident that if you remain diligent, you will not regret your investment.
 So far we have set you up with a gym in which to hone your skills and some basic tools to empower your learning.
 From now on the pace will steadily increase, in step with your growing command of your newfound powers.

 > <img src="{{site.url}}/{{site.baseurl}}/assets/UnixPhilosophy1978.png" width="400" height="300" />
 >